siavashkingS/node.js/README.md

 the search.js is a commandline interface for searching in the products table we created in table_creation file.

 request.js is a simple practise for using axios package to request a public api

+the first_api folder contain a project for practising in create servers. its contain a server.js file that handle if a request is need to responsed with aqi or static file